SGG-Modding/Hell2Modding/docs/lua/tables/rom.tolk.md

 ```

 - **Parameters:**
-  - `function` (Function called when a button is hovered.
-The function must match signature): (table of string) -> returns nothing
+  - `function` (function): Function called when a button is hovered.
+The function must match signature: (table of string) -> returns nothing

 **Example Usage:**
 ```lua